nmckeegithub/APIs/README.md

-# Repository contains files from the: _Demystifying CTI-110_ presentation
+# This repository contains files from the: _Demystifying CTI-110_ presentation